 Maeve Corcoran is a GLA alumna and also part of this year's group of Global Storytellers.
-In July 2018, she spent three weeks volunteering abroad with GLA on our Ghana: Children of Africa program, an experience she says changed her life forever.
+She spent three weeks volunteering abroad with GLA on our Ghana: Children of Africa program, an experience she says changed her life forever.
 Read Maeve's first-person reflection about her time in Ghana below!

 When I came upon GLA for the first time and read the description for Ghana, "the heart and soul of West Africa, Ghana is known for its welcoming, passionate and peaceful people," I knew it was meant to be.

 The trip was everything I had hoped it would be and more.
 I had never been away from home longer than five days for a school camping trip, so the idea of flying halfway across the world alone terrified me.
 I was also nervous because I was going alone with no friends or familiar faces, and I didn't know any of the other high schoolers going to this foreign continent with me.

 All my worries quickly went away as I formed friendships in seconds and fell in love with the beautiful country of Ghana.
 We spent the majority of the 3 weeks in a small village, Anloga, which was about 3 hours outside of the capital on the coast of the country.